google/benchmark/README.md

 ### Multithreaded benchmarks
-In a multithreaded test (benchmark invoked by multiple threads simultaneously), it is guaranteed that none of the threads will start until all have called `KeepRunning`, and all will have finished before `KeepRunning` returns `false`.
-As such, any global setup or teardown can be wrapped in a check against the thread
+In a multithreaded test (benchmark invoked by multiple threads simultaneously), it is guaranteed that none of the threads will start until all have reached the start of the benchmark loop, and all will have finished before any thread exits the benchmark loop.
+(This behavior is also provided by the `KeepRunning()` API) As such, any global setup or teardown can be wrapped in a check against the thread
 index:

 ```c++